jcsteh/osara/readme.md

 - OSARA: Report tracks with record monitor on
 - OSARA: Report tracks with phase inverted
 - OSARA: Remove items/tracks/contents of time selection (depending on focus)
+- OSARA: Report edit cursor position
+ - If the ruler unit is set to Measures.Beats / Minutes:Seconds, Pressing this once will report the time in measures.beats, while pressing it twice will report the time in minutes:seconds .

 #### MIDI Event List Editor
 - OSARA: Focus event nearest edit cursor